Yale Journal of International Affairs

 The Yale Journal of International Affairs is an international affairs policy journal based out of Yale University (New Haven, CT).
-The journal is published biyearly and contains articles, interviews and op-eds by academics, policy practitioners and advanced graduate students.
+The journal is published biannually and contains articles, interviews and op-eds by academics, policy practitioners and advanced graduate students.

 History

 The journal published its first issue in the Summer/Fall of 2005, which featured interviews with The New York Times journalist David Brooks, human rights activist John Prendergast, and articles by political scientist Paul Bracken and United States Agency for International Development administrator Andrew Natsios.
 Later issues have included articles by prominent academics and practitioners in the international relations field including British Prime Minister Tony Blair, environmentalist Ma Jun, presidential adviser Samantha Power, economist Joseph Stiglitz, Georgian Ambassador Irakli Alasania, and United States Secretary of Homeland Security Michael Chertoff.

 The Yale Journal of International Affairs has produced four themed issues: